Description and Brand Names

 Children—Use and dose must be determined by your doctor.

 It is very important that your doctor check you closely while you are receiving this medicine to make sure it is working properly.
-Blood tests will be needed.
+Blood tests are needed to check for unwanted effects.

-This medicine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, lightheadedness or dizziness, or any swelling of your hands, face, or mouth after you receive this medicine.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.